 If you want to read similar articles to Giardia in Dogs: Symptoms and Treatment, we recommend you visit our Parasitic diseases category.

-• Make sure your dog stays away from kennels and don't let them drink water from ponds, puddles and other outdoor sources.
+- Make sure your dog stays away from kennels and don't let them drink water from ponds, puddles, and other outdoor sources.
+Additionally, consider routine vet visits to monitor your dog's health, which can help in the early detection of infections like giardia.